PhonyLou/blog.qilin.lou/content/about.en.md

 ## Now

-Currently, I am committed to improving the delivery capabilities of agile teams, from a **developer**'s perspective.
+Currently, I am committed to improving the delivery capabilities of agile teams, from a **developer**'s perspective, including:

-When we talk about ability, I think the team's delivery ability depends on the ability of the team members, that is, technical ability and leadership.
-Leadership is a matter of opinion, and I don't want to think now.

-As for technical ability, I think it matters and can be divided into the following construction-like perspective:

 * Coding ability - Craft
 * Architecture ability - Drawing blueprint
 * Engineering Practice Ability - Construction Process

-I spent a lot of time on project management, and now I am ready to make up for the technical ability.
-Start by learning how to code again.
+I spent a lot of time on project management, and now I change my way to focus on technical and delivery.

 Of course, I also have many other interesting things, such as DDD, Functional Programming.
-If you are interested as well, feel free to [mail me](mailto:louqilin555@gmail.com).
+Feel free to [mail me](mailto:louqilin555@gmail.com).